cosmic-ankit/Smart-News/README.md

 ## Contact Us

-If you have any questions or feedback, don't hesitate to reach out to our team at cosmicankit3848@gmail.com Stay informed with Smart News – News that makes you smart!
+If you have any questions or feedback, don't hesitate to reach out to me at cosmicankit3848@gmail.com Stay informed with Smart News – News that makes you smart!

 ---